GreatDevelopers/Yaadein/README.md

     * Inside application / models / forgot_model.php set E-mail and Password

 ## Run
- * To generate the Souvenir pdf, go to Yaadein/Data_Retrieve/souvenir and run script.sh using the command:
+ * To generate the Souvenir pdf, go to Yaadein/ Data_Retrieve/ souvenir.
+ * Run the following command:< br/>
     $ sh script.sh
  * A pdf file named final.pdf will be generated.
 The file can be viewed as:
  *  $ evince final.pdf